Min032/Avro-Bot/README.md

 ## :grey_exclamation: Warning

-Bot is fully functional as of last deployment.
-Tested OK.
+Bot is taken off server so it's down at the moment.

 ## ❔ How to use: